Elmer Gantry poster

 The inciting incident occurs at 17 minutes when Gantry encounters Sister Sharon Falconer's revival meeting in a tent.
 He's captivated by her fervor and charisma, and sees an opportunity to combine his talents with her ministry.
 This chance meeting disrupts his aimless drifting..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 36 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Sharon agrees to let Gantry join her revival ministry as a featured preacher.
+This indicates the protagonist's commitment to Sharon agrees to let Gantry join her revival ministry as a featured preacher.
 Gantry makes the active choice to commit to this new life, leaving his salesman existence behind and entering the world of evangelical preaching., moving from reaction to action.

 The Collapse moment at 108 minutes (74% through) represents the emotional nadir.
 Here, Lulu Bains is convinced to participate in exposing Gantry in court.
 The scandal breaks publicly, threatening to destroy everything.
 Gantry's past sins are laid bare, his reputation crumbles.
 This is his darkest moment - the whiff of death for his career and relationship., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.